Cool as Fuck

 Cool as Fuck (printed on the sleeve as Cool as ****) is a 1990 5 track EP by the Manchester baggy group Inspiral Carpets.
-It is also a slogan featured on a series of the band's tee-shirts, that were reputed to have sold more copies than their albums, combined.
+It is also a slogan featured on a series of the band's t-shirts, that were reputed to have sold more copies than their albums, combined.

 It was released as a 12" LP, a CD and a cassette.
 The cassette had all 5 songs on both sides.
 The EP was only released in the US.